vyos/vyos-documentation/docs/configuration/protocols/isis.rst

-This gives us MPLS segment routing enabled, and the labels for the far end loopbacks:
+This gives us MPLS segment routing enabled and labels for far end loopbacks:

 .. code-block:: none